-Use WebFile to electronically file and pay your franchise tax report.
-WebFile helps with mathematical computations and has built in edits to help you avoid mistakes that could lead to unnecessary billings and not-good standing status.
-And, it's free to use!
+Electronically file and pay your franchise tax report using WebFile.
+It helps with mathematical computations and has built-in edits to help you avoid mistakes that could lead to unnecessary billings and not-in-good-standing status.

-If you owe tax, electronic payment options include credit card, electronic check or TEXNET if you're enrolled.
+If you owe tax, electronic payment options include credit card, electronic check or TEXNET (if enrolled).